MaxGWarner/MaxGWarner/README.md

  ### I am currently studying for a Bachelors of Science degree in Computer Science at Wright State University.
  ----
- GUI Game Progect
+ GUI Game Project
  : creating a video game.
 My video game is modeled after Flappy Bird where the player has to fly the bird through the course making sure to avoid obstacles.

- PassWord Craker Progect
+ PassWord Cracker Project
- : dsgd
+ : takes a password from a zip file and uses brute force to try every possible password by knowing the password length using multithreading

 <!--
 **MaxGWarner/MaxGWarner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.